The Directors present this Twenty Seventh Annual Report of the Company

 the format prescribed by SEBI is annexed to this report.

 3. In compliance of Clause 32 of the Listing Agreement and Accounting

-Consolidated Financial Statements, which forms part of this Annual
+which form part of the Annual Report.

 4. In compliance of Clause 49 VI (ii) of the Listing Agreement,